parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/future-care-options.md

 <img src="https://raw.githubusercontent.com/parkinsons-toolkit/app-content/refs/heads/dev/images/remote-consultation.jpg" alt="remote-consultation" class="future-care-options__remote-consultation">

 - Provision of food and drink by mouth is considered ‘basic care’, so will always be provided.
 - Some people have difficulties swallowing.
 If this becomes severe, the risk of food or drink going into the lungs instead of the stomach increases.
 Swallowing difficulties are also associated with the risk of inadequate nutrition and weight loss.
-See the <a href="/information/living-with-parkinsons/planning-and-future-care/progression-of-symptoms" class="internal-link">_Progression of Symptoms_</a> page for more explanation.
+See the <a href="/information/living-with-parkinsons/planning-and-future-care/progression-of-symptoms" class="internal-link">Progression of Symptoms</a> page for more explanation.
 - Changes to the consistency of food and drink may help with swallowing, but in some cases swallowing remains difficult and the risk of pneumonia and inadequate nutrition remain high.
 - If these risk remain, the options are:
   - Continue eating and drinking by mouth, accepting the risks. o Stop eating and drinking by mouth, and use tubes to deliver food, drink and medicines.
 - Swallowing is assessed by ‘Speech and Language Therapists’.
 They can advise on what is best from a medical perspective.
 - **However, each person can make the decision not to have tube feeding, if they are unable or refuse to eat and drink.**

-When tube feeding is used due to swallowing problems, it is to **_replace_** eating and drinking by mouth.
-It is important to note that saliva will still form and can still _go down the wrong way_.
+When tube feeding is used due to swallowing problems, it is to **<ins>replace</ins>** eating and drinking by mouth.
+It is important to note that saliva will still form and can still **go down the wrong way**.
 So overall the risk is reduced but not gone.
-In _other_ circumstances, such as some stomach problems, tube feeding may be done alongside eating and drinking.
+In **other** circumstances, such as some stomach problems, tube feeding may be done alongside eating and drinking.

 Tubes for food, drink and medicines also carry risks so there is no perfect solution.
 The risks and benefits will vary from person to person and require careful consideration.
 Speech & Language Therapists, specialist dietitians, doctors and nurses are all likely to be involved in this decision.
 Consideration must be given to quality of life.
 For many people, food and drink are a source of pleasure.
 This is discussed further in the 'Health & Care Priorities' section below.